Wi-Fi Spec: AX6000

 The Orbi RBR850 router’s ability to punch a strong signal through walls and ceilings was unequaled.
 It delivered 782.9Mbps through a wall 20-feet from the router and moved 670.1Mbps through a ceiling to a room directly upstairs from the router.
 By contrast, the Deco X20 could only manage 556.5Mbps and 320.5Mbps on the same tests.

 With the RBS850 satellite online, the mesh network came close to filling my 100-year old 3,500 square foot house.
-To start, with the satellite on the same floor but 40 feet away and the receiving test machine a farther 50-feet away, it delivered a disappointing 39.1Mbps, versus 125.8Mbps for the Asus ZenWiFi AX set.
+To start, with the satellite on the same floor but 40 feet away and the receiving test machine a farther 50-feet away, it delivered a disappointing 39.1Mbps, versus 125.8Mbps we saw in our Asus ZenWiFi AX (XT8) review.
 This rose to 405.5Mbps when the satellite was set up on a floor above the router and the test machine was 40-feet away.
 By contrast, the ZenWiFi AX pushed a similar 389.3Mbps.
 A third Orbi device might have done the trick at my home.

 Over a week of heavy use, the RBK852 kit worked well for everything from watching a Twitch gaming feed to checking email to downloading large files.
 It passed our saturation test by delivering high-quality video to an iPad Pro tablet while a Macbook Air was playing an Internet radio station, a ThinkPad T470 was viewing videos and an HP dragonfly notebook moved data onto and off of a network-attached RAID storage system.